 KitchenAid vs Cuisinart: The main differences

 KitchenAid produces some of the most beautiful kitchen appliances out there.
 In particular, the KitchenAid Artisan Stand Mixer is one of the most coveted additions to kitchen counters everywhere.
-The best stand mixers are increasingly bought for style and visual appeal, as well as the advantages they provide when it comes to home baking and making your own bread and cakes from scratch at home.
+Mixers are increasingly bought for style and visual appeal, as well as the advantages they provide when it comes to home baking and making your own bread and cakes from scratch at home.

 KitchenAid stand mixers deliver on style, and you’ll have over 40 colors to pick from if you opt for the iconic KitchenAid Classic Plus.
-The Classic Plus takes the top spot in our stand mixer roundup, over the Cuisinart Precision Master, because this is an unusually affordable model of KitchenAid stand mixer which, when on sale, can come in at a lower price than its Cuisinart competitor.
+The Classic Plus was a contender for the top spot in our stand mixer roundup, along with the Cuisinart Precision Master, because this is an unusually affordable model of KitchenAid stand mixer.
+When on sale it can even come in at a lower price than its Cuisinart competitor.
 However, the Precision Master comes with a better warranty, bowl capacity, and number of speeds than either of its KitchenAid counterparts.
-It doesn’t have the iconic KitchenAid style and it’s available in less colors, but it’s still an attractive choice of stand mixer.
+It doesn’t have the iconic KitchenAid style and it’s available in fewer colors, but it’s still an attractive choice of stand mixer.

 With the Cuisinart, you can expect a less flawless execution with your baking.
 It’s a common complaint (and something we noticed in our review) that the whisk and paddle attachments on the Cuisinart stand mixer will leave any ingredients at the bottom or side of your bowl un-incorporated into your batter or mix.
 This is simply fixed with a spatula, but it’s still not ideal for those recipes where you want to throw everything into a stand mixer and watch it come together.
 Instead of a lever control, the Cuisinart comes with a dial.
 This is slightly more difficult to get accustomed to than the typical KitchenAid lever control, but it’s a matter of preference, and you may even end up preferring the dial control.